Ramanujan complexes and Golden Gates in PU(3): Introduction

-Theorem \ref{thm:simp-tran} allows us to identify certain quotients of the building with explicit Cayley graphs and complexes, and certain gates in $PU\left(3\right)$ as acting on such buildings.
-The spectral analysis of these graphs, complexes and gates translates in turn into automorphic representation theory (see Section \ref{sec:Representation-theory}).
-To establish that they form Ramanujan complexes and golden gates, one needs to show that the automorphic representations which appear in their analysis are either finite-dimensional or tempered.
-Such a result was known and used for lattices in $PU\left(3\right)$ coming from division algebras \cite{Rogawski1990Automorphicrepresentationsunitary,ballantine2000ramanujan,harris2001geometry,Clozel2002Automorphicformsand,ballantine2015explicit}, but is actually false for general arithmetic lattices in $PU\left(3\right)$ \cite{Rogawski1990Automorphicrepresentationsunitary} (this is the failure of the \emph{Naive Ramanujan Conjecture}, cf.\ \cite{Sarnak2005NotesgeneralizedRamanujan}).
+Theorem \ref{thm:simp-tran} allows us to identify certain quotients of the building with explicit Schreier and Cayley graphs and complexes (see §\ref{subsec:Subgroups-and-quotients}), and certain gates in $PU(3)$ as acting on such buildings.
+The spectral analysis of these graphs, complexes and gates translates in turn into automorphic representation theory which is carried out in Section \ref{sec:Representation-theory}.
+In section §\ref{subsec:Explicit-spectral-computations} we use the representation-theoretic interpretation to compute explicitly the spectra of operators on our complexes and gates.
+To establish that they form Ramanujan complexes and golden gates, one has to show that the automorphic representations which appear in their analysis are either one-dimensional or tempered.
+For lattices in $PU(3)$ coming from division algebras, such a result was established in \cite{Rogawski1990Automorphicrepresentationsunitary,harris2001geometry} and was used in \cite{ballantine2000ramanujan,Clozel2002Automorphicformsand,ballantine2015explicit}, but it is actually false for general arithmetic lattices in $PU(3)$.
+This is the failure of the \emph{Naive Ramanujan Conjecture}, observed in \cite{Howe1979} (see also the survey \cite{Sarnak2005NotesgeneralizedRamanujan}).
 Since our lattices do not come from a division algebra, we need to establish a new Ramanujan-type theorem in these settings.
-We first prove a more general theorem, which still does not apply to our lattice $\Lambda_{p}$, and then one which suits our purposes. \begin{thm} Let $G=PGU_{3}\left(E/\mathbb{Q}\right)$ be a unitary algebraic group, compact at $\infty$, and let $\pi$ be an irreducible automorphic representation of $G$ which is spherical at some prime which ramifies in $E$.
-Then either $\pi$ is finite-dimensional, or every unramified local factor of $\pi$ is tempered.\footnote{For the ramified local factors, see Remark \ref{rem:ramified-tempered}.} \end{thm}
+For this we build upon the work of Rogawski \cite{Rogawski1990Automorphicrepresentationsunitary} and of \cite{Ngo2010Lelemmefondamental,Shin2011Galoisrepresentationsarising} (which themselves rely on the work of many, most notably Harris-Taylor, Clozel, Kottwitz and ultimately Deligne).
+Let us point out that this should not to be taken for granted -- in the forthcoming \cite{Ballantine2018ExplicitCayleyRamanujan} we construct another family of simply-transitive lattices in $PU(3)$, whose quotient complexes and graphs are not Ramanujan!